AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 #### Description

-Since our trust model assumes the existence of passive attackers (e.g., nosy administrators), you must ensure that all communications between your client and server applications are hidden from outside observers.
+Since our trust model assumes the existence of passive attackers (e.g., nosy administrators), all communications between client and server applications must be hidden from outside observers.
 This will ensure that file contents remain private, and that tokens cannot be stolen in transit.

 #### Protection